Gokulchand Temple: Location

-The temple
+History and architecture

 David J. McCutchion mentions the Gokulchand temple at Gokulnagar as one of the earliest pancharatna temples of the Malla kings.
 It has turrets on four columns, a kind of chhatri, instead of the corner wall sections.
 Along with the at-chala, the pancharatna is the most popular type of temple in Bengal.
 With a 45 feet square base, it is built of laterite with stucco figures.
 According to the badly damaged temple plate it was built in 1639 (and that obviously goes with a question mark).

 This pancharatna (five-pinnacled) temple at Gokulnagar is the largest stone temple in Bankura district.
 It is 64 ft. in height and the area of temple complex is 23,500 sq. ft.
-According to the ASI information board at the temple, it was built in 1643, during the rein of the Malla king, Raghunath Simha.
+According to the ASI information board at the temple, it was built in 1643, during the reign of the Malla king, Raghunath Singha.
 The style of construction of the temple is similar to that of the Shaymaraya temple at Bishnupur.
 The wall decorations depict various avatars of Vishnu and raslila motifs and other mythological incidents.

 The temple was in a bad shape and plundered till it was taken over by the Archaeological Survey of India in 1996.
 The idol of Lord Krishna has long been removed to Bishnupur.
 The complex is abuzz with activity when the idol is brought back for 5 days during Holi and worshipped here.

 According to the List of Monuments of National Importance in West Bengal (serial no. N-WB-31) Gokulchand Temple is an ASI listed monument.